CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Basically, Project Diva series has 2 lines: The normal title series of Project Diva 1,2,ex,f1,f2,x and the arcade series like Project Diva FT,MegaMix,etc.

-Most people would recommend you just buy [Project Diva MegaMix+](https://store.steampowered.com/app/1761390/_Project_DIVA_MEGA39s/) (make sure you buy the VIP version to get all songs) on PC to get all 250+ songs in one buy.
-It is a good decision in terms of the music game, but I wouldn't recommend to do so because in Project Diva MegaMix+, you can't sort the song list in chronological order of their release date.
-So, I would recommend you to play old titles in the following order:
+You just buy [Project Diva MegaMix+](https://store.steampowered.com/app/1761390/_Project_DIVA_MEGA39s/) (make sure you buy the VIP version to get all songs) on PC to get all 250+ songs in one buy.

+If you want to listen these 250+ songs in a roughly chronological order, then you can just play old titles in the following order:

 - Project Diva 1
 - Project Diva 2